 Consult your veterinarian for the suitable treatment options if you believe your Bullboxer is carrying the infection.

 Male Vs Female

-Due to a few subtle and obvious differences between the male and the female Bullboxer Pit, it is necessary for you to keep them in mind in order to make an informed choice when getting a pet.
+Due to a few subtle and obvious differences between the male and the female Bullboxer Pit, you must keep them in mind to make an informed choice when getting a pet.

 The male Bullboxer Pit has an average height of 17 to 20 inches.

 On the other hand, the female Bullboxer Pit stands tall at 16 to 19 inches.